 The San Mateo-Foster City School District Board of Trustees is committed to equity and ensuring that all students in our District succeed.
-As you may know, they adopted the National Equity Project's Equity Definition and have established an Equity Task Force for which over 60 applications were received.
-Applications represent student, classified staff, certificated staff, and community members.
+The District adopted the National Equity Project's Equity Definition and established an Equity Task Force.

 Equity Task Force Members:

-Students - Nailah Blake, Carolyn Mish & Geneva Williams
+- Students: Nailah Blake, Carolyn Mish and Geneva Williams

 San Mateo-Foster City Equity Working Definition

-- Ensuring equally high outcomes for all participants in our educational system; removing the predictability of success or failures that currently correlates with any social or cultural factor
+- Ensuring equally high outcomes for all participants in our educational system; removing the predictability of success or failures that currently correlates with any social, cultural or racial factor

-- Interrupting inequitable practices, examining biases, and creating inclusive multicultural school environments for adults and students
+- Interrupting inequitable polices and practices while examining and eliminating biases to create inclusive multicultural school environments for adults and students

-- Create Task Force governance doctrine—to be approved by the Board of Trustees—that includes, but is not limited to, future selection and replacement process of task force members, rules and procedures, and vision and mission statement.
+- Developed Task Force governance doctrine that includes, but is not limited to, future selection and replacement process of task force members, rules and procedures and vision and mission statement.

-- Collaborate with the communications committee to develop a communications plan for district stakeholders that focuses on transparent communication of performance, progress, and equity (keeping within the bounds of student privacy laws).
+- Collaborated with the communications committee to develop a communications plan for District stakeholders that focuses on transparent communication of performance, progress, and equity (keeping within the bounds of student privacy laws).

 Ongoing Equity Task Force Actions:

-- Review current board policies and identify ways that those policies support or inhibit equity in our schools and
+- Review current board policies and identify ways that those policies support or inhibit equity in our schools.

-- Evaluate the LCAP spending, with a review of the current LCAP process, through the equity framework and indicate how the LCAP supports or inhibits student growth in subgroups that have historically
+- Evaluate the LCAP spending, with a review of the current LCAP process, through the equity framework and indicate how the LCAP supports or inhibits student growth.

 - Examine the budget against the Equity Agenda and identify areas where the allocation of human and capital resources do not effectively address equity.